Pegs and Jokers

 - As in the basic game, you can only move your own pegs until your last peg is home.
 After that you move the pegs of the partner nearest to your left.
 You can use a split move to take your last peg home and move your left hand partner's peg with the remainder.

-- As in the basic game, a joker moves one or your own pegs from anywhere on the board to anywhere on the main track.
+- As in the basic game, a joker moves one or your own pegs from anywhere on the board to any hole on the main track that is occupied by a peg.

 - With an ace you can come out, or move one space forwards, or move one space backwards, or move 11 spaces forwards.